Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Introduction

 Joint distributions of discrete random variables have a long history in multivariate statistics \cite{Agresti:2013aa}.
 This includes the study of subsets of such distributions known as \textit{discrete graphical models} \cite{Lauritzen:1996aa,Cowell:1999aa,Koller:2009aa}.
-Here, conditional independency assumptions encoded by the structure of an underlying graph \cite{Studeny:2005aa} effectively reduce the degree of freedoms \eqref{eq:def-N-cn} of general discrete distributions and imply factorization of $p$ once realizations of conditioning variables are observed.
+Here, conditional independency assumptions encoded by the structure of an underlying graph \cite{Studeny:2005aa} effectively reduce the degree of freedoms \eqref{eq:def-N-cn} of general discrete distributions $p$ and imply their factorization of once realizations of conditioning variables are observed.
 From the algebraic viewpoint, such statistical assumptions about $p$ give rise to monomial constraints.
 The study of the topology and geometry of the resulting algebraic varieties which support corresponding subfamilies of distributions, is the subject of the fields of \textit{algebraic statistics} \cite{Geiger:2006aa,Lin:2009aa,Drton:2009aa,Zwiernik:2016aa,Sullivant:2018aa}.
-In fact, the special case of fully factorizing discrete distributions
+The special case of fully factorizing discrete distributions

 is particularly relevant for this paper.
-For example, the subfamily of all such distributions, in the case $n=c=2$, is depicted by Figure \ref{fig:Wright-AF} and known as as Wright manifold in mathematical game theory \cite{Hofbauer:1998aa} and more generally as \textit{Segre variety} $\Sigma_{1,1}$ in algebraic geometry \cite{Harris:1992ub,Landsberg:2012aa}.
+For example, the subfamily of all such distributions for the toy case $n=c=2$, depicted by Figure \ref{fig:Wright-AF}, is known as Wright manifold in mathematical game theory \cite{Hofbauer:1998aa} and more generally as \textit{Segre variety} $\Sigma_{1,1}$ in algebraic geometry \cite{Harris:1992ub,Landsberg:2012aa}.